Chris-Dussourd/Simple-Angular-Neural-Network/README.md

 ## Part 2

-The user can add/remove layers, neurons, and connections.
+The user can add/remove layers, neurons, and connections

+## Part 3

+Neurons are created based on a more realistic model (Hodgkin-Huxley).
+User can update parameters based on this model.